Contributing Gear Editor

 Total: 4.75/5

-Designed to be your everyday surf pack and your travel go-to bag, the Dakine Cylone II is the perfect hybrid bag.
+Designed to be your everyday surf pack and your travel go-to bag, the Dakine Cyclone II is the perfect hybrid bag.
 At 36 L, the pack is small enough to be a day pack but has enough space for overnight adventures.
 The pack features a roll-top closure and welded design to ensure gear stays dry, welded front stash pockets for essentials, and a mesh side pocket.
-To ensure the pack is comfortable while on the move, it features breathable ergonomic shoulder straps and back panel, as well as an adjustable sternum strap.
+To ensure the pack is comfortable while on the move, it features breathable ergonomic shoulder straps and a back panel, as well as an adjustable sternum strap.
 Additionally, the pack features an integrated board carry system for up to 15 pounds – Dakine really thought of everything with the Cyclone II.
-The pack isn’t cheap, but it’s currently being offered for just $88 on Amazon, which is an absolute steal given the features and design that went into this awesome backpack.
+The pack isn’t cheap, but it’s our favorite due to its combination of specs and versatility.

 Pros: Internal laptop sleeve, floats.